Certification of Medical Necessity (CMN) and DME Information Form (DIF) - JA DME

 For revised CMNs or DIFs, physicians (for CMNs) or suppliers (for DIFs) must enter the total cumulative number of months from the initial date in which the item will be needed when entering the estimated length of need.
 For instance, if an initial CMN/DIF has an original length of need of five months and the physician wishes to extend the length of need (LON) for an additional three months, then the LON on the revised CMN or DIF must be entered as eight months (the total number of months from the initial date).

-The DME MACs, Unified Program Integrity Contractors (UPICs) and Zone Program Integrity Contractors (ZPICs) have the authority to request to verify the information on a CMN or DIF at any time.
-If the information contained either in the supplier's records or in the beneficiary's medical record maintained by the ordering physician fails to substantiate the CMN or DIF, or if it appears that the CMN or DIF has been altered, the DME MACs, UPICs and ZPICs should deny the service and initiate the appropriate administrative or corrective actions.
+The DME MACs, Unified Program Integrity Contractors (UPICs) have the authority to request to verify the information on a CMN or DIF at any time.
+If the information contained either in the supplier's records or in the beneficiary's medical record maintained by the ordering physician fails to substantiate the CMN or DIF, or if it appears that the CMN or DIF has been altered, the DME MACs and UPICs should deny the service and initiate the appropriate administrative or corrective actions.

-In the event of a post pay audit, the supplier must be able to produce the CMN or DIF and if requested by the DME MACs, UPICs and ZPICs, produce information to substantiate the information on the CMN or DIF.
-If the supplier cannot produce this information, the DME MACs, UPICs and ZPICs will deny the service and initiate the appropriate administrative or corrective actions.
+In the event of a post pay audit, the supplier must be able to produce the CMN or DIF and if requested by the DME MACs and UPICs produce information to substantiate the information on the CMN or DIF.
+If the supplier cannot produce this information, the DME MACs and UPICs will deny the service and initiate the appropriate administrative or corrective actions.

 DIF Specific Instructions